rossant/galry/docs/manual.md

 User manual
 ===========

-Galry is a **high-performance interactive 2D visualization in Python**.
+Galry is a **high-performance interactive visualization library in Python**.

-It offers a **high-level interface** for quickly visualizing large 2D datasets.
+It offers a **high-level interface** for quickly visualizing large visuals.
 It can be used either in script mode, or in interactive mode with IPython.
 It integrates smoothly with the QT event system of IPython so that you can interact with the plotting widget from the IPython console (much like matplotlib).